frostie/Stone-Smasher/README.md

 ## Next Actions
 - Add three lives per game session
   - When playerLives <= 0, show Game Over screen
+  - Reset playerLives to 3 when starting a new game
 - Add Life Stones to game
 - Add different point values for stones
 - Choose theme for game